Schoolforbasics/runbooks/AnacondaEnterpriseNotebooks.rst

 instructions, please contact your sales representative or Priority Support team, if applicable, for additional assistance.

-**Wakari Server:** The administrative front-end to the system.
+**AEN Server:** The administrative front-end to the system.
 This is where users login to the system, where user accounts are stored, and where admins can manage the system.

-**Wakari Gateway:** The gateway is a reverse proxy that authenticates users and automatically directs them to the proper Wakari Compute machine for their project.
+**AEN Gateway:** The gateway is a reverse proxy that authenticates users and automatically directs them to the proper AEN Compute machine for their project.
 Users will not notice this component as it automatically routes them.
 One could put a gateway in each datacenter in a tiered scale-out fashion.

-**Wakari Compute nodes:** This is where projects are stored and run.
+**AEN Compute nodes:** This is where projects are stored and run.
-Wakari Compute machines only need to be reachable by the Wakari Gateway, so they can be completely isolated by a firewall.
+AEN Compute machines only need to be reachable by the AEN Gateway, so they can be completely isolated by a firewall.